Contact Information

 Community Events

-Ukepalooza, a ukulele play-along (beginners welcome!), will be held Thursday, October 19 at 6:30 PM in the Noble Recital Hall of the Jenson Noble Hall of Music.
+Ukepalooza 2024, a ukulele play-along (beginners welcome!), will be held Thursday, May 9 at 7 P.M. in Marty’s located in the Dahl Centennial Union.
 Send your student (ages 10 and up, please) or bring your whole family for a fun evening of group playing.
 Bring a uke if you have one or use one of ours!

 For more information or to be added to our mailing list, please contact Jill Wilson at LCCMS@luther.edu.